Educational Guidance — Statistical Analysis — Predictive Outcomes

 Even the best-designed and developed programs can fail if they are not delivered to the audience in an efficient and compelling manner.
 EyeWorld is known for its attention to detail in the design of the room; we now extend that reputation to cover the logistics of program delivery.
 The same facilitator assigned for program development and delivery will also be present at the event.
 The facilitator will completely “stage manage” the event as a producer, relieving the moderator of all logistical responsibilities so that the moderator can focus on guiding the faculty and attendees through the program.
 The facilitator is there to encourage engaging programming that creates a compelling environment to learn.

 Funding for CME activities by commercial supporters has come under increasing pressure over the last several years.
-The heads of the various IME departments within industry are continually asked by their superiors to demonstrate the effectiveness of the education with practical metrics that are easily communicated within organizations.
-EyeWorld has committed itself to providing enhanced outcome reporting that will provide the IME head with both the summary and detailed information necessary to demonstrate the effectiveness of the programming within the organizations.
+Various IME departments within industry are continually asked to demonstrate the effectiveness of the education with practical metrics that are easily communicated within organizations.
+EyeWorld has committed itself to providing enhanced outcome reporting that will provide both the summary and detailed information necessary to demonstrate the effectiveness of the programming within the organizations.